Kinan Dak Albab

 Kinan Dak Albab, Ishan Sharma, Justus Adam, Benjamin Kilimnik, Aaron Jeyaraj, Raj Paul, Artem Agvanian, Leonhard Spiegelberg, Malte Schwarzkopf

-To appear in OSDI 2023
+OSDI 2023

 Batched Differentially Private Information Retrieval